microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationProxyApplication.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Remove-EntraApplicationProxyApplication cmdlet removes Application Proxy configurations from a specific application in Microsoft Entra ID, and can delete the application completely if specified.
+the Remove-EntraApplicationProxyApplication cmdlet removes Application Proxy configurations from a specific application in Microsoft Entra ID, and can delete the application completely if specified.

-## EXAMPLES
+## Examples

 ### Example 1: Remove a Proxy Application
 ```powershell